 Click on the text you want to edit.

 Cal Patch has been making, designing and teaching all things textile-related in New York City since 1991.
 She sews, crochets, embroiders, spins, prints, knits, dyes, and more.
 She designed clothing for Urban Outfitters, Free People, Gap, and Old Navy before developing her own line of one-off pieces called "hodge podge", which she currently sells at craft fairs and in her Etsy shop.
 After owning a boutique for four years which showcased her own and other local indie designers' work, she opened one of the nation's first craft schools in 2002.
-She contributes to books and magazines such as Stitch N' Bitch: The Happy Hooker, Mend It Better, Applique Your Way, Crochet Today and Sew Stylish.
+She contributes to books and magazines such as Stitch N' Bitch: The Happy Hooker, Mend It Better, Applique Your Way, Made by Hand, Crochet Today and Sew Stylish.
 In 2009 Cal relocated to upstate New York where she is learning to be a crafty farmer.
-She offers classes through her teaching venture, Double Knot Studio, and travels to teach at retreats and events like Squam Art Worshops and Sock Summit.
+She offers classes in the Hudson Valley, and travels to teach at retreats and events like Squam Art Worshops, the Makerie, and Lucky Star Art Camp.
 Her first book, Design-It-Yourself Clothes: Patternmaking Simplified, was published by Potter Craft.